pogodevorg/awesome-pokemongo/README.md

 ## Unofficial Links

-*Unofficial links in relation to PokemonGO - use at your discretion.*
+*Unofficial links in relation to PokemonGO - use at your discretion as many of these go against Niantic's ToS.*

 ### Community